-Tesla shares jumped 11.8 percent to $216.41 in extended trade following the announcement.
-A day earlier, the stock shot to an all-time high after the San Francisco Chronicle reported that Musk met with Apple Inc's (AAPL.O) head of mergers and acquisitions in 2013.
+Tesla shares jumped 12.3 percent to $217.44 in extended trading following the announcement.
+A day earlier, the stock shot up to an all-time high after the San Francisco Chronicle reported that Musk met with Apple Inc's (AAPL.O) head of mergers and acquisitions in 2013.

-Still, there is a heated debate among auto industry experts and investors over whether Tesla's sky-high valuation is justified.
-The company has a market capitalization of nearly $25 billion, slightly less than half of General Motors Co's (GM.N)$57.7 billion market cap.
+There is a heated debate among auto industry experts and investors over whether Tesla's sky-high valuation is justified.
+The company has a market capitalization of nearly $25 billion, slightly less than half of General Motors Co's (GM.N) $57.7 billion.

-"The more I think and write about it the more I like my Tesla short," he wrote later that day.
+"The more I think and write about it the more I like my Tesla short," Kass wrote later that day.

 The Palo Alto, California-based company, which was founded in 2003, earned $46 million or 33 cents per share, excluding one-time items, during the fourth quarter.
 The average analyst estimate called for a per-share profit of 21 cents, according to Thomson Reuters I/B/E/S.

 The Model S is priced at $70,000 and up.
-Tesla expects to deliver more than 35,000 Model S vehicles in 2014, an increase of more than 55 percent from the 22,477 it delivered last year.
-In the first quarter, it will deliver about 6,400 of those cars.
+Tesla expects to deliver more than 35,000 Model S vehicles in 2014, an increase of more than 55 percent from the 22,477 delivered last year.
+It will deliver about 6,400 of those cars in the first quarter.

 Model S deliveries to China will begin this spring.
-Tesla said it will make "substantial investments" in China this year, and that the Model S will be the same price in China as in the United States.
+Tesla said it will make "substantial investments" in China this year, and that the Model S will be the same price there as in the United States.